 Of course, the main driver for purchasing a gaming laptop entirely depends on how it performs when the going gets rough.
 The H-series Intel Core i7-8750H processor paired with Nvidia’s GeForce GTX 1060 graphics card and 16GB RAM, make quick work for any productivity task.

-For general productivity, it all trickles down to the inclusion of the six-core (12-threads) processor and a GTX 1060, a potent combination for media creation and stable gaming at 1080p.
+For general productivity, it all trickles down to the inclusion of the six-core (12-threads) processor and a GTX 1060, a potent combination for media creation and stable gaming at 1080p, though the 2021 Helios 300 features an Nvidia GeForce RTX 3060 AND 512GB SSD.
 It compares to machines released in mid-2018 including the Dell G5587-7866BLK-PUS with the same processor, but fitted with a GTX 1050Ti graphics card.

 The Predator Helios 300’s gaming muscle gets a boost over competing laptops including the Lenovo Legion Y520 and Dell Inspiron 15, both use the entry-level 1050Ti graphics card.
 The overclockable GTX 1060 (6GB GDDR5 VRAM) gives the system a graphics-performance boost of more than 50 percent.